fossi-foundation/fossi-foundation.github.io/gsoc21-ideas.md

 ### Extend AI Inference to FPGA
 In collaboration with Embecosm, students at Southampton university recently developed an ISA for the CV32E40P, based on the RISC-V vector extension, for neural network inference acceleration.
 In 12 weeks, the group of students were able to demonstrate a 5 fold increase in performance.
 The GitHub repository can be found [here](https://github.com/AI-Vector-Accelerator) and a video discussing the project can be found [here](https://www.youtube.com/watch?v=t0Fpy4TzLUE).

 While the project saw excellent results, the current implementation exists only as a verilator model.
-A natural next step is to synthesise the model on an FPGA, and compare its performance versus the raw CV32E40P, and that is what this project aims to do.
+A natural next step is to synthesise the model on an FPGA, and compare its performance versus the unmodified CV32E40P, and that is what this project aims to do.
 More precisely, the scope of this project is as follows:

  - Synthesise an implementation of this work in an FPGA, using standard tools
+ - Measure the impact of the changes on clock speed versus vanilla CV32E40P
- - Measure the performance against vanilla CV32E40P
+ - Measure the impact of the changes on the performance of AI algorithms versus the vanilla CV32E40P
- - Add further instructions (not necessarily from the RISC-V ‘V’” extension, and measure the performance impact of these
+ - Add further instructions (not necessarily from the RISC-V ‘V’” extension) and measure the performance impact of these

 Depending on the success of the earlier stages of the project, useful directions the work might be taken further in may be to examine how the addition of further instructions accelerates other machine learning algorithms or Neural Network training, for example.

-*Primary Mentor:* [Jeremy Bennett](https://github.com/jeremybennett) ([email](jeremy.bennett@gmail.com)), *Secondary Mentor: * TBD
+*Primary Mentor:* [Jeremy Bennett](https://github.com/jeremybennett) ([email](mailto:jeremy.bennett@embecosm.com)), *Secondary Mentors:* [William Jones](https://github.com/william-r-jones) ([email](mailto:william.jones@embecosm.com)), TBD

 *Skill level:* Advanced